MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/defender-csp.md

 <!-- Device-RollbackEngine-Description-Begin -->
 <!-- Description-Source-DDF -->
-RollbackEngine action rolls back Microsoft Defender engine to its last known good saved version on the computer where you run the command.
+RollbackEngine action rolls back Microsoft Defender engine to it's last known good saved version on the computer where you run the command.
 <!-- Device-RollbackEngine-Description-End -->

 <!-- Device-RollbackEngine-Editable-Begin -->